nortizcode/100DaysOfCode/r1-log.md

 ###RID50
 Today I kept working on codeacademy with the react lessons and also gonna start on 30 days of javascript projects.

+###RID51
+Today I am working on codeacademy with react and also trying to figure out how to renew my ssl certificate that expired for one of my websites and learn to do the automatic renewal.